 Jim Neff is the Rain City Flyer head cross country coach.
 Jim has been a Rain City Flyer coach since the team was organized in 1989 and the head coach since 1994.
 Corey Batten has been with Rain City Flyers since 1994, starting as the parent of a runner and staying on as a coach.

 You can also contact Coach Corey Batten, firstname.lastname@example.org | 206•829•9849

 History: The RCF Scholarship was established in 2013 by the cross country team parent group to recognize Jim Neff for his “. . . generosity and dedication to Rain City and our kids.”
-The parents collected the funds which have formed the basis of the Rain City Flyers Scholarship as an expression of thanks to Jim for his time, energy and effort for their children and for the hundreds of youth he has coached and guided to become responsible athlete/citizens of the world over his 25 years of coaching RCF.
+Since inception, the parents have collected funds which are designated for the Rain City Flyers Scholarship as an expression of thanks to Jim for his time, energy and effort for their children and for the hundreds of youth he has coached and guided to become responsible athlete/citizens of the world over his 25 years of coaching RCF.